brooks-eco/scaling-framework/README.md

 ## Overview

-The Scaling-up Framework addresses a fundamental challenge in landscape ecology: **how to transfer ecological information across spatial scales while preserving biological relevance and statistical validity**.
+A fundamental challenge in landscape ecology is **how to transfer ecological information across spatial scales while preserving biological relevance and statistical validity**.

-This framework:
+This framework is a code library developed as a small research project within the [Flow-MER project](https://www.flow-mer.org.au/)

+The framework is used to:

-- Aggregate fine-resolution ecological data to management-relevant scales
+- Aggregate fine-resolution ecological data to larger management-relevant scales
 - Maintains ecological meaning through appropriate weighting schemes
 - Handles complex spatial hierarchies common in landscape ecology
-- Ensure statistical rigor in multi-scale analyses
+- Ensure statistical rigor in calculation of weighted metrics to summaries larger areas from smaller scale building blocks.

 ### The Scale Challenge